Skip to main content

 Metabolic Cross-Talk and Hormonal Balance

 The gut microbiome’s impact extends to broader metabolic function, which intricately intertwines with hormonal health.
-Dysbiosis frequently correlates with and insulin resistance.
+Dysbiosis frequently correlates with systemic inflammation and insulin resistance.
 Chronic low-grade inflammation, originating from a compromised gut barrier (sometimes termed “leaky gut”), can interfere with the sensitivity of hormone receptors, diminishing the body’s response to both endogenous and exogenous hormones.

 Insulin resistance, a condition where cells become less responsive to insulin, directly influences sex hormone-binding globulin (SHBG) levels and the production of androgens in both men and women.
 An unhealthy gut exacerbates these metabolic derangements, creating a less receptive environment for hormonal therapies.